vcgmchen/odin-css-exercises/flex/04-flex-information/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
+Done:
 - All items are centered on the page (horizontally, not vertically).
 - The title is centered on the page.
 - There is 32px between the title and the 'items.'
 - There is 52px between each item.
 - The items are arranged horizontally on the page.

+- The item text is centered.
+Not sure:
 - The items are only 200px wide and the text wraps.
-- The item text is centered.